OpenMedFr/desiderata/README.md

 # Open Medieval French

-The Open Medieval French initiative aims to publish open, plain text versions of works written over four centuries of Medieval French.
+The Open Medieval French (OpenMedFr) initiative aims to publish open, plain text versions of works written over four centuries of Medieval French.
 In the beginning this means texts deriving from a digitized copy of a book, processed by OCR and then corrected by hand.